AbbasSrour/notes/SRS.md

 - Based on event type cancellation or reschedule
 	- Open Play Event reschedule, but no cancellation
 	- Course Event cancellation
-	- One Time Event cancellation and reschedule
+	- Venue Event cancellation and reschedule
 	- Private Events
 - Add terms and conditions
 - Mention for cantcellation and reschedule the time or cancellation fee